 The first kind of exemption protects the value of your ownership in a particular item or type of property, but only up to a set dollar limit.

-Example: Suppose you own a $3,000 boat in a state that doesn't exempt boats but does have a wildcard of $5,000.
-You can take $3,000 of the wildcard and apply it to the boat, which means the boat will now be considered exempt.
+Example #1.
+Suppose you own a $3,000 boat in a state that doesn't exempt boats but does have a wildcard of $5,000.
+You can take $3,000 of the wildcard and apply it to the boat, meaning it will now be considered exempt.
 And, if you have other nonexempt property, you can apply the remaining $2,000 to that property.

 Or, you can use a wildcard exemption to increase an existing exemption.

-Example: If you have $5,000 worth of equity in your car but your state only allows you to exempt $1,500 of its value, you will likely lose the car.
+Example #2.
+If you have $5,000 worth of equity in your car, but your state only allows you to exempt $1,500 of its value, you will likely lose the car.
 However, if your state has a $5,000 wildcard exemption, you could use the $1,500 motor vehicle exemption and $3,500 of the wildcard exemption to exempt your car entirely.
 And you'd still have $1,500 of the wildcard exemption to use on other nonexempt property.

-A creditor who has a judgment against you can get a writ of execution from the court and ask the sheriff to seize some of your property and put it up for auction.
+A creditor with a judgment against you can get a writ of execution from the court and ask the sheriff to seize some of your property and put it up for auction.
 This is called "an attachment and execution" or a "levy of execution."
-The property doesn't have to be property that the creditor took as collateral for a loan.
-(Learn more about attachments and levies.)
+The property doesn't have to be property the creditor took as collateral for a loan.

 Still, you can request a claim of exemption hearing if the debt (now part of the judgment) was for a basic necessity.
 The creditor may not challenge your claim.
 Or, the judge might not care whether the debt was for a basic necessity and may consider only whether or not you need the money to support your family.